NethServer/docs/developer-manual/en/development_process.rst

 By the way, it’s perfectly reasonable to not fill issues for occasional small fixes, like typos in translations.

-Issues are not TODO list.
-Issues track status changes of a job, to output of the job will be a new object implementing the issue itself.
+Issues are not a TODO list.
+Issues track the status changes of a job, the output of the job will be a new object implementing the issue itself.
 If you are exploring some esoteric paths for new feature or hunting something like an `heisenbug <http://en.wikipedia.org/wiki/Heisenbug>`__